telliott99/Python-Data/files/BinaryData.md

 >>>
 ```

-If a printable character is available, Python will use it.
+In displaying binary data, if a printable character is available, Python will use it.
 Otherwise it prints ``\x`` plus the hex representation.

 In the above string, there are eight printable characters, each of one byte ``(]A@*K*vq)``, plus another eight explicit bytes.